27 January 2016

 EOS-M (left) and M3 compared.
 The new camera is slightly thicker and has a much better handgrip, with physical dials for mode and exposure compensation.
 The knurled ring around the shutter button can be set to adjust shutter speed, aperture or ISO.

 I bought the original EOS-M at a bargain price when Canon discontinued it.
-Despite its shortcomings I use it all the time for both video and stills.
+Despite its shortcomings I’ve used it regularly for both video and stills.
 Video quality is a lot better than iPhones and small-sensor compacts, but it’s small enough to go everywhere in my bag.
 It’s particularly good in situations where you don’t want to be poking a big camera in people’s faces.
 (The beginning ‘making of’ section of this youth film was almost all shot on an EOS-M with the stabilised 18-55 kit lens. )

 The EOS M3: what’s new